I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 That is a 26% increase over the number of dead and wounded in all of 2014.

-Attrition rates are soaring, people are leaving.
+Attrition rates are soaring.

-Afghans are leaving the Afghan security forces because for one, they say that the Taliban is more sophisticated and well armed than they are.
+Afghans are leaving the Afghan security forces because, for one, they say that the Taliban is more sophisticated and well-armed than they are.

 And it's stronger and more sophisticated than it's been in years.